A vegetarian diet does not include any meat, poultry, or seafood. It is a meal plan made up of foods that come mostly from plants. These include:

 Eating foods that are high in vitamin C at the same meal as iron-rich foods increase iron absorption.
 Vitamin C helps the body absorb iron.
 Foods high in vitamin C include, tomatoes, potatoes, citrus fruits, bell peppers, and strawberries.

 Calcium: Foods high in calcium help keep bones strong.
 Dairy products have the highest amount of calcium.
 If you do not eat dairy, it can be hard to get enough.
-Oxalates, a substance found in plants, animals, and humans, inhibits calcium absorption.
+Oxalates, a substance found in plant foods inhibits calcium absorption.
 Foods that are high in both oxalates and calcium are not good sources of calcium.
 Examples include, spinach, Swiss chard, and beet greens.

 You can get calcium from these foods: